Nelson Bay (NSW)

 Nelson Bay displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure in Nelson Bay, as evaluated at the latest Census held in 2016, comprised 59.5% houses and 40.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's dwelling structure of 82.6% houses and 17.4% other dwellings.
-The level of home ownership in Nelson Bay was 43.8%, with the remaining dwellings either mortgaged at 24.9% or rented at 31.3%.
-The median monthly mortgage repayment in Nelson Bay, as recorded in June 2021, was $1,842, which is higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure for Nelson Bay was $380, compared to Non-Metro NSW's $330.
+Nelson Bay's housing structure, as per the latest Census, consisted of 59.5% houses and 40.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Nelson Bay stood at 43.8%, with mortgaged dwellings at 24.9% and rented ones at 31.3%.
+The median monthly mortgage repayment was $1,842, higher than Regional NSW's average of $1,733.
+The median weekly rent in Nelson Bay was $380, compared to Regional NSW's $330.
 Nationally, Nelson Bay's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing